visioncortex/visionmagic/README.md

 # Impression

-Impression is a family of algorithms for image simplification and segmentation.
+Impression is a set of algorithms in the Statistical Region Merging family for image simplification and segmentation.

 <a href="https://vimeo.com/491698600">
   <img src="docs/images/Simplification Screenshot.png">